malzarah/DW8086/Background Research/Background Research and RQs.md

 The cub creek water quality not only impacts the aquatic species but also the human.
 Poor quality of water always affects the nearby land which is used for agricultural productions of corn, soybeans, wheat, and alfalfa.
 Now a days water quality is degrading due to many reasons.
 One of the main reason is Escherichia coli (abbreviated as E. coli) which is a bacteria normally live in the intestines of human and animal.
 E. coli can get in the water in many ways for example through sewage, rainwater, industrial wastage, etc. These bacteria cannot be seen by open eyes and with the use of microscope only we can see it.
 The cub creek is connected to a large Tuttle creek water which contains three-fourths drainage of Nebraska.
 The Tuttle creek lake water flows towards the Kansas river and this river provides public drinking water to the city.
 That’s the main reason we are evaluating water quality before the problems become bigger.
 Our first two research questions are related to this concern.

- * Does season or temperature affect the amount of E.coli? (winter vs. summer?)
+ * Does season or temperature affect the amount of E.coli?
+(Winter vs. summer?)
- * Does precipitation affect the amount of E.coli? (sewage water?)
+ * Does precipitation affect the amount of E.coli?
+(Sewage water?)

 Cub creek collects water from many sources e.g. - rainwater.
 In a basic/normal water, pH value should be pH>7.
 But, in acidic water pH value is pH<7.
 This is also an important measurement in water quality as it determines the solubility and biological availability of chemicals.
 Aquatic life depends on the pH value.
 They cannot survive in acidic water. our two research questions are related to this concern.

  * Does precipitation (rainy season) affect the pH level?
 (Acid rain?
 Water flowing from the street?)
- * Does precipitation affect water conductivity? (pollution water flowing in?
+ * Does precipitation affect water conductivity?
+(Pollution water flowing in?

 To predict a good analysis using the given set of data, it is important to know which data affect the analysis.
 The below questions are of concern by the research team.